-In some circumstances sperm freezing might be recommended to couples.
-In these cases the semen sample is frozen in a specific medium (cryoprotectant), which protects spermatozoa against damage during the whole freezing process.
+In some circumstances, sperm freezing might be recommended.
+In these cases, the semen sample is frozen in a specific medium (cryoprotectant), which protects spermatozoa against damage during the whole freezing process.

 The frozen sample can be preserved for many years and used for fertility treatment in the future.
 However, it is important to notice that freezing reduces sperm quality; therefore, fresh samples are preferred if possible.

 Sperm cryopreservation is indicated for the following reasons:

 - Patients with low sperm count or with sperm production show signs of deterioration over time.